jfromaniello/winston-winlog/readme.md

 In order to execute eventcreate.exe you need to run the application under an elevated prompt: ie administrator or system account.
 Windows services run with the system account so this project goes well with [WinSer](https://github.com/jfromaniello/winser).

-The transport will do nothing if you run it on a different platform than win32.
+The transport will do nothing if you run it on a platform other than win32.

 ## License